w33ble/harvestjs-express/src/documents/lessons/install-express.html.md

 <hr>

 The easiest way to install `express` is to follow the [installation section](http://expressjs.com/guide.html#executable) of the documentation, so follow along there.
+Running the install command will take a little bit of time, just be patient.

-> If you're on Linux of Mac, you will likely need to put `sudo` before that command and enter your password when asked, since the `global` (note the `-g` flag) install will need to write files to places your normal account doesn't have access to.
+> If you're on Linux or Mac, you will likely need to put `sudo` before that command and enter your password when asked, since the `global` (note the `-g` flag) install will need to write files to places your normal account doesn't have access to.

-Once installed, feel free to run `express --help` to verify that everything is working.
-Don't run any of the other commands yet.
+Once complete, run `express --help` to verify that everything is working.
+Don't run any of the other commands or worry about going further in the documentation yet.
 When you have Express installed, you can move on to the next lesson.